-- New information discovered after the investigation that could not have reasonably been available at the time of the investigation and is of a nature that could materially change the outcome; - 2.
+- 1. New information discovered after the investigation that could not have reasonably been available at the time of the investigation and is of a nature that could materially change the outcome; - 2.
 Procedural errors within the investigation or resolution process that may have substantially affected the fairness of the process; - 3.
-An outcome (findings or sanctions) that was manifestly contrary to the weight of the information presented (i.e., obviously unreasonable and unsupported by the great weight of information).
+An outcome (findings or sanctions) that was manifestly contrary to the weight of the information presented (i.e., obviously unreasonable and unsupported by the great weight of information). - 4.
+Documented conflict or bias with an investigator or decision maker that was not known at the time of the investigation.